 Having removed those columns, we advance to the correlations between features

 Between originally metric features there were no redundancies except for ‘Years of Education’ and ‘Education_Level_Classified’ which was expected.
+Both features have roughly the same correlation to the target variable ‘Income’.
 We kept the 2nd one because it is more informative than just ‘Years of Education’.

 After it we advance to a bigger correlation matrix.
-This one is computed using all the remaining features, both metric and the encoded ones.
+This one is computed using all the remaining features (state which ones exactly), both metric and the encoded ones.
 We used pearson and spearman correlations.
 Two limits were stablished in both:

 In order to find redundancies, we want to retrieve only result with correlations higher than 0.3 and evaluate those.